Dental Implants in Peoria, IL

 Implant Supported Dentures

 Implants can even make removable dentures more comfortable, effective and healthier to wear.
 Traditional dentures rest on the gums and put pressure on the underlying bone.
 This accelerates bone loss so that the jaw shrinks and the dentures slip, particularly on the bottom.
-Today, dentists can attach a removable denture on implants, transferring that pressure into the bone structure rather than the bone surface.
+Today, dentists can attach a removable implant supported denture, transferring that pressure into the bone structure rather than the bone surface.
 This prevents the dentures from slipping while you eat and speak, and preserves the bone directly beneath them.

 Full Arch with Only Four Implants clay model